Senators Propose Bipartisan Bill In Response To Khashoggi Killing

 On Thursday, action from the Trump administration was finally taken, and 17 individuals from Saudi Arabia were punished with sanctions from the president.
 Yet the senators who submitted their bill on Thursday said more needed to be done.

-“While the Trump administration’s announcement today of sanctions on 17 Saudi individuals is a welcome step, it is far from sufficient,” one of the lawmakers, Sen. Bob Menendez (D-New Jersey), said, per reporting from the Hill.
+“While the Trump administration’s announcement today of sanctions on 17 Saudi individuals is a welcome step, it is far from sufficient,” one of the lawmakers, Sen. Bob Menendez (D-New Jersey), said, per reporting from The Hill.
 “There must be a transparent, credible investigation into Khashoggi’s murder and with this bill Congress is demonstrating its commitment to accountability and human rights.”

 US Senate bill targets Saudi Arabia for Khashoggi's murder, Yemen https://t.co/oC3FDGzlIB